Guided work and assignments in literature research, evaluation and criticism of published papers, essay writing and data analysis.

 Textbooks are not required as students will be reading from the primary literature.

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical thinking, Cultural understanding, Ethics, Information literacy, Research, Self-motivation, Teamwork.

 - Learning Outcomes

 The objective of GENE360 is to enable students to apply Genetics knowledge post-graduation, with an emphasis on preparation for postgraduate studies.
-Outcomes include acquisition of:
+By the end of this course students should:

 - Be comfortable reading, summarising and critiquing scientific papers.